Childminders care for babies, toddlers and children in their own home, supporting their learning and development.

 With experience you could expand your business and take on a childcare assistant.
 You could also become a network coordinator, supporting other local childminders.

-With further training you could become a tutor on childminding courses, or move into a related job like nursery worker, playworker, community play leader or teaching assistant.
+With further training you could become a tutor on childminding courses.
+You could also move into a related job like nursery worker, playworker, community play leader or teaching assistant.

 You may be interested in: